 4. Completion Date

-The completion date is a pivotal milestone, and is the moment when the promises, commitments, and legal intricacies outlined in the promissory contract culminate, resulting in the official transfer of property ownership from the seller to the buyer.
-Let’s delve deeper into the intricacies of this crucial date.
+The completion date is a pivotal milestone, and is the moment when the promises, commitments, and legal intricacies outline in the promissory contract culminate, resulting in the official transfer of property ownership from the seller to the buyer.

 5. Payment